 Expect the best, prepare for the worst.
 While we put a lot of effort into ensuring that TFS upgrades are highly reliable, it always makes sense to prepare for the case where something goes wrong.
 The single most important step you can take here is to ensure you have a complete and consistent set of database backups.

 If you're upgrading in place (not moving to new hardware), consider doing a dry run of your upgrade in a pre-production environment.

 Do the upgrade!
 Once the preparation is done, you'll need to install the new version of TFS to get new binaries, and then run through the upgrade wizard to upgrade your databases.

 Please note the following TFS Upgrade Matrix to see the proper steps to upgrade, based on what version you're upgrading from:

 Configure new features.
-Depending on what version you upgraded from, you may need to configure each team project to gain access to some of the new features made available.
-You don't have to do this immediately, but those features aren't available in that team project until they're configured.
-Depending on the team project, you'll use some combination of the Configure Features wizard that appears on the Work page and some manual configuration.
+Depending on what version you upgraded from, you may need to configure each project to gain access to some of the new features made available.
+You don't have to do this immediately, but those features aren't available in that project until they're configured.
+Depending on the project, you'll use some combination of the Configure Features wizard that appears on the Work page and some manual configuration.

 Before you upgrade to TFS 2018

 As of TFS 2017.2, the old work item form

 [VS403364]: This release introduces major updates to the work item form layout and functionality and deprecates legacy custom controls.
 Consequently, the upgrade process will update all work item type definitions to use the new work item form WebLayout element and remove all custom controls.
 For additional information and recommended upgrade steps, see the Deployment Guide.

 We recommend that you review handling a TFS 2018 upgrade from old form to new form for further guidance.